scratchfoundation/scratch-vm/docs/extensions.md

                     // This will appear in project JSON.
                     opcode: 'myReporter', // becomes 'someBlocks.myReporter'

-                    // Required: the kind of block we're defining, from a predefined list:
+                    // Required: the kind of block we're defining, from a predefined list.
+                    // Fully supported block types:
+                    //   BlockType.BOOLEAN - same as REPORTER but returns a Boolean value
-                    // 'command' - a normal command block, like "move {} steps"
+                    //   BlockType.COMMAND - a normal command block, like "move {} steps"
-                    // 'reporter' - returns a value, like "direction"
-                    // 'Boolean' - same as 'reporter' but returns a Boolean value
-                    // 'hat' - starts a stack if its value is truthy
+                    //   BlockType.HAT - starts a stack if its value changes from falsy to truthy ("edge triggered")
+                    //   BlockType.REPORTER - returns a value, like "direction"
+                    // Block types in development or for internal use only:
+                    //   BlockType.BUTTON - place a button in the block palette
-                    // 'conditional' - control flow, like "if {}" or "if {} else {}"
+                    //   BlockType.CONDITIONAL - control flow, like "if {}" or "if {} else {}"
-                    // A 'conditional' block may return the one-based index of a branch to
+                    //     A CONDITIONAL block may return the one-based index of a branch to
                     //     run, or it may return zero/falsy to run no branch.
+                    //   BlockType.EVENT - starts a stack in response to an event (full spec TBD)
-                    // 'loop' - control flow, like "repeat {} {}" or "forever {}"
+                    //   BlockType.LOOP - control flow, like "repeat {} {}" or "forever {}"
-                    // A 'loop' block is like a conditional block with two differences:
+                    //     A LOOP block is like a CONDITIONAL block with two differences:
                     //     - the block is assumed to have exactly one child branch, and
                     //     - each time a child branch finishes, the loop block is called again.
-                    blockType: 'reporter',
+                    blockType: BlockType.REPORTER,

-                    // Required for conditional blocks, ignored for others: the number of
+                    // Required for CONDITIONAL blocks, ignored for others: the number of
                     // child branches this block controls.
 An "if" or "repeat" block would
                     // specify a branch count of 1; an "if-else" block would specify a
                     // branch count of 2.